katkapsasky/hangman/README.md

 ## Tools & Technologies

-- Python for
+- Python for creating and running the Hangman game
-- OS for
+- OS for clearing the console after certain steps in the game
-- Time for
+- Time for adding pauses between steps in the game
-- Random for
+- Random for generating a random word from the easy.py, medium.py and hard.py files
-- Colorama for
+- Colorama for adding color to text in the console

 ---